pdghawk/deepQ-pong/README.rst

 the code base should be easily extendable to other Atari games within the open ai gym environment.

-Further details of code can be found in the documentation.
+Further details of code can be found in the `documentation: <https://pdghawk.github.io/deepQ-pong>`_.